DeepuBhasin/Web-Developer-Notes/11 Node/_Documentation_Node.md

 ## 📘Reading and Writing Files in Synchronous way VS Asynchronous way

+* In file system module you will get synch and async code always.
+Synch files are given for simplicity (to understand) but avoid as much as you can and try async in real application because node is single threaded language & synchronous code can block that whole thread.

 ```js
 // This 'fs' module allows us to read, write functions on files
 const fs = require('fs');
 ```

 **Synchronous Way**